ivangsa/jhipster-mongodb-sample-projects/README.md

 ```
 Please, try it!

-If you import a jdl model that doesn't work, please send us the jdl + .yo-rc.json so we can work on fixing it
+If you find a jdl model that doesn't work, please send us the jdl + .yo-rc.json so we can work on fixing it